CLICK HERE to book FDA as a speaker

 From the Debaters TV reality show, Fola Daniel moved on to Radio Continental, an arm of the Continental Broadcasting Service, as an independent presenter with his own show which was called ‘You Can!
 The Productivity Show.’
 The 30-minute weekly radio show feature very inspiring young role models while it aired from October 2011 to December 2011.

 In late 2012, he was invited by the Lagos State Public Works Corporation to present the documentary that the agency was working on and he did that successfully.

 Apart from his life in the broadcasting world and that of Professional Public Speaking, Fola Daniel is the author of the following books:

 - Indebted to Ignorance – Olabisi Onabanjo University Press, 2008.

-At present he has more than 1500 articles on the internet and some of them can be found on www.foladaniel.com or www.foladaniel.org with thousands of visitors recorded.
+At present, he has more than 1000 articles on the internet and some of them can be found on www.foladaniel.com or www.foladaniel.wordpress.com with thousands of visitors recorded.

 This product of Mayflower School, Ikenne and Olabisi Onabanjo University passionately works towards helping other people become more productive in life!